bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 }
 ```

 We also plan to experiment with using Naga for "partial imports" of specific, named symbols (ex: import a specific function or struct from a file).
+It's a 'far out' idea, but this could also enable using Naga's intermediate shader representation as a way of combining pieces of shader code written in different languages into one shader.

 ### Pipeline Specialization